-The point-biserial describes the relationship between a student's performance on a multiple choice or gridded response item (correct or incorrect) and performance on the assessment as a whole.
-A high point-biserial correlation indicates that students who answered the item correctly achieved higher scores on the assessment than those who missed the item.
-In general, values less than 0.20 indicate a potentially weaker than desired relationship.
-It should be noted, however, that on items with very high or very low p-values, the point-biserial may be artificially depressed.
+The point-biserial correlation describes the relationship between a student's performance on a multiple-choice or gridded-response item (scored correct or incorrect) and performance on the assessment as a whole.
+A high point-biserial correlation indicates that students who answered the item correctly tended to score higher on the entire test than those who missed the item.
+In general, point-biserial correlations less than 0.20 indicate a potentially weaker than desired relationship.